Pay close attention, this story might be about you.

 Burning your boat is also terrifying.
 You begin to think things like, What am I going to do for money? and What if I end up broke, will I be homeless? and What if I’m not successful at pursuing my passions? and What if I’m making a terrible mistake?

 You will probably think all of these things—and many other things—at some point in time.
 I did.
 It’s natural.
 We’ve been conditioned to think this way.
 You are going against the status quo, and there is going to be some push back for it.
 Your friends might think you’re insane, your co-workers won’t understand, your family might think you’re lazy.
 So what!
 Those things don’t mean anything if you’re not pursuing your passions, if you’re not happy.
-Plus Jonathan already showed you how to talk about this with your loved ones.
+Plus the Paid to Exist folks already showed you how to talk about this with your loved ones.

 Burning your boat means that you must be successful: you are leaving yourself no options other than success.
 Nothing to fall back on, no safety net.
 You will find a way to succeed.